astypczy/Controlling-a-heat-pump-in-a-heating-system-of-residential-building/README.md

-﻿# Controlling a heat pump in a heating system of residential building The thesis was written at the Wrocław University of Science and Technology.
+﻿# Controlling a heat pump in a heating system of residential building The thesis was written in Polish at the Wrocław University of Science and Technology.
 ## Overview
 In the context of increasing demand for sustainable and energy-efficient technologies, effective control of heat pumps has become a critical aspect of residential heating systems.
 This project focuses on developing a heat pump control system based on a precisely defined object model created in Matlab Simulink.